inlets/inlets-operator/README.md

 inlets and inlets-operator are brought to you by [Alex Ellis](https://twitter.com/alexellisuk).
 Alex is a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) and the founder of [OpenFaaS](https://github.com/openfaas/faas/).

-> Note: `inlets` is made available free-of-charge, but you can support its ongoing development through [GitHub Sponsors](https://insiders.openfaas.io/) 💪
+`inlets` is made available free-of-charge, but you can support its ongoing development through [GitHub Sponsors](https://insiders.openfaas.io/) 💪

 ## Video demo